MohamedKM/Capstone/Week1.md

 Here the project was designed more specifically for individuals looking for a new home. this tool will help them decide which is the most adequate neighborhood for them given a set of interests.

 # Data used
+I am leveraging on
+  1/ foursquare API to fetch all the venues in each neighborhood.
+  2/ GPS data scraped from internet websites

-I am leveraging on foursquare API to fetch all the venues in each neighborhood. once all this data retrieved i will buil a score for each neighborhood based on the interests
+once all this data retrieved i will follow a precise methodology to build a score for each neighborhood based on the interests.
+The methodology will be constructed to distinguish as best as possible neighborhood : depending on 1/ frequency of venues
+  2/ density
+  3/ overall density of the venues
+  4/ size of the neighborhood
+  etc...